Telecommunications Adjudicator update for March 2023

 Whilst the existing ‘skip one’ approach in the published ‘Supplier of Last Resort’ (PDF, 749.1 KB) (SOLR) process continues to offer a solution for many scenarios, it does not address all potential incidents.
 An example of a scenario that requires addressing is of a VoIP provider with their own Number Range and no ‘upward’ supply chain getting into ‘distress’ and the need to devise a solution that would mitigate impacts on direct end customer services (the VoIP providers own customers) and indirectly (customers whose numbers have been exported) – this remains a key deliverable and OTA2 are working with industry to seek proposals in this area.

 Copper & Fibre Provision

-Openreach FAD (First Available Appointment Date) performance nationally, over the 5-day period ending 26 March 2022 was follows: -
+Openreach FAD (First Available Appointment Date) performance nationally, over the 5-day period ending 26 March 2023 was as follows:-

 |Service Installation type||FAD First Available Appointment Date (Backstop SLA = 12 days)|